 - Bringdown of warranties.
 Warranties first made at signing may be required to be repeated (‘brought down’) at closing.
 This is often an implicit effect of the warranty provision, but sometimes a seller is required to submit a written statement expressly confirming that the warranties are still ‘valid’.

 - Legal opinions.
 These are letters from counsel to one party addressed to the other party, stating legal conclusions relevant to the transaction.

 Certified organisational documents.
 Entities will often be required to deliver copies of their certificates of incorporation, by-laws or other organisational documents, certified as accurate by an official in the jurisdiction of the organisation or by an officer of the entity.

 U.S. particularities.
 In the U.S., certain closing conditions are very standard, which are highly unlikely to appear in EU-sourced agreements.
 For example, agreements to which a company or other legal entity is a party may require the following closing documents (in the U.S., such documents are often referred to as “certificates”):

-The certificates of incorporation, certified by the secretary of state of the jurisdiction where the company or legal entity is incorporated.
+- The certificates of incorporation, certified by the secretary of state

 Whereas a European lawyer (of the purchaser) will ascertain that the local equivalents of the above items are in order; a purchaser’s interest in such documents is normally limited, given the scope of the First E.C.
 Company Directive on the representation of companies.
 Nevertheless, any complications that might arise are best identified early.
 In particular, conditions that require a lengthy process to be completed or the consent of a third party are two potential closing condition pitfalls.
 For instance, if a condition requires the delivery to the other party of a satisfactory environmental report, a transaction lawyer should initiate the preparation of the report as soon as possible following signing of the transaction.